Westfield Hurstville: History

-Westfield Hurstville officially opened on 9 October 1978 by then NSW Premier Neville Wran.
+Westfield Hurstville officially opened on 9 October 1978 by Premier of New South Wales Neville Wran.
 The centre was first announced in 1975 with a cost of $30 million was hailed as "the start of a new and greater shopping era for St George".
 It was a joint venture between the council and Westfield.

 The centre featured Coles New World, Waltons (originally located at Southside Plaza at Rockdale), Nock & Kirby, Franklins and Best & Less.
 It was the first shopping centre in Australia to feature a quiet park on top of the centre.
 The park was known as Snowy Hill Park which was named after former alderman and mayor of Hurstville, Gordon William 'Snowy' Hill.
 Hill who served 19 years at the council, being elected mayor in 1962 and 1963.
 He died on 2 June 1978.
 The decision to name the park in recognition of Hill's services to the local community was made at a Special Hurstville Municipal Meeting shortly after his death.
 A pedestrian ramp from Croft's Avenue was constructed to allow pedestrian access to the park from street level.
 The park was officially opened by Mr Kevin Ryan MLA, former mayor of Hurstville, on 7 April 1979 and was popular for shoppers who wanted a quiet break from shopping.
 In 1987, the Waltons chain was sold by Alan Bond to the Cookes family in which the remaining stores split into Venture and Norman Ross.

 Westfield Hurstville was redeveloped extended across Park Road towards The Avenue with a retail bridge linking both sides of the centre in the 1990s.
 Grace Bros, Kmart, Greater Union cinema and 125 speciality stores were added to the centre as part of the extension.
 The celebration of the opening of the redevelopment and the opening of Grace Bros was held on 10 April 1990.
 The Grace Bros store was originally planned to open in the Southside Plaza at Rockdale, but due to David Jones planning to open a Hurstville store, with a possible site near the current location of Hurstville Library on Queens Road, Grace Bros amended the plan and opened at Hurstville.
 Venture, which took over Norman Ross, relocated from its original space to the space next to Grace Bros.
 Snowy Hill park was later converted to the rooftop carpark.
 The Greater Union opened on 28 June 1990 which breathed life into what was a ghost town after 5pm.
 After the redevelopment of the centre, shops on Forest Road started to decline after the centre took trade away from the street and the plans for a pedestrian mall on Forest Road, to be known as Forest Road Mall or Hurstville Boulevard, were proposed.